EmmanuelMoshood/auto-provision/infra3-stateful-microservice/readme.md

 If using EC2 and getting the "You must be logged in to the server (Unauthorized)" error, refer this: https://repost.aws/knowledge-center/eks-api-server-unauthorized-error

+	- use the aws credential used to create the cluster to edit the configmap aws-auth

+	`aws eks update-kubeconfig --name play103-cluster --region us-east-1`

+	- then add

 Clone the github repo
 ```
 git clone https://github.com/N4si/K8s-voting-app.git